Description

 OpenCVE Recommended Actions

-• Upgrade the Linux kernel to a version that incorporates the damon_sysfs_lock fix, such as the latest stable release of the 6.x series.
+• Upgrade the Linux kernel to a version that includes the damon_sysfs_lock fix, such as the latest stable release of the 6.x series or any release that incorporates the patch series mm/damon/sysfs-schemes: fix use‑after‑free for [memcg_]path.

-• As a temporary safeguard when you cannot modify the kernel, restrict write access to /sys/kernel/damon/memcg_path by setting file permissions to root only or by disabling the DAMON sysfs interface if it is not required for your workloads.
+• As a temporary safeguard when the kernel cannot be modified, restrict write access to /sys/kernel/damon/memcg_path by setting its permissions so that only root can modify it, or disable the DAMON sysfs interface if it is not required for your workloads.

 Tracking